 - Dip the knot into water to lessen the stiffness and pull both ends away from one another until the knot is tight

-Some anglers will simply trim the excess line, but others often leave several inches and tie a dropper rig on to increase their chances of hooking a fish.
+Some anglers will trim the excess line, but others often leave several inches and tie a dropper rig to increase their chances of hooking a fish.

-The hangman’s knot is a standard method of securing your main line to any type of hook or lure you want to use.
-It works well with any type of line, but is most secure when used with monofilament fishing line.
+The hangman’s knot is a standard method of securing your main line to any hook or lure you want to use.
+It works well with any line but is most secure with monofilament fishing.
 This one is very similar to the improved clinch knot in that it utilizes a system of loops to better tighten the line’s hold on the eye.